Post Surgery Care

 If bleeding does occur, which is possible the night after surgery or even a few days following your procedure, it almost always stops with the application of firm, steady pressure for about 15 minutes.
 Use a gauze pad, apply pressure, and DO NOT lift the gauze during the 15 minutes.
 Pressure should be firm, but not so firm as to dislodge any grafts.

-If bleeding is at the donor site, remember to gently lift any hair covering the area so the hair doesn’t become matted and adhere to the donor area.
+If there is bleeding at the donor site, remember to gently lift any hair covering the area so the hair doesn’t become matted and adhere to the donor area.

 Should bleeding persist, contact the office at 1-800-510-3386 for additional guidance.